junxit/us-congress-bills-111/metadata.md

 - 2010-05-20 — Placed on the Union Calendar, Calendar No. 278.
 - 2010-05-20 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-490.
 - 2010-05-20 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-490.
+- 2010-05-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-05-24 — Considered under suspension of the rules. (consideration: CR H3720-3721)
+- 2010-05-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3885.
+- 2010-05-24 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2010-05-25 — Considered as unfinished business. (consideration: CR H3788-3789)
+- 2010-05-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 4 (Roll no. 298). (text: CR 5/24/2010 H3720-3721)
+- 2010-05-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 4 (Roll no. 298).(text: CR 5/24/2010 H3720-3721)